Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/int64.md

 # Int64
 Int64 implements basic arithmetic for 64-bit integers based on machine code (hence the function signatures are also in machine code style).
-Furthermore, Int64 offers the constructor int64@ for Int64 objects , but mk64 expects a pointer, not a handle.
+Furthermore, Int64 offers the constructor int64@ for Int64 objects, but mk64 expects a pointer, not a handle.

 ## Dependencies
 No dependencies